NaPiZip/Programming-basics-cpp/A_tour_of_cpp/README.md

 A move constructor does not take a `const` argument: after all, a move constructor is supposed to remove the value from its argument.
 A move assignment is defined similarly.

 ## Chapter 6: Templates
 A template is a class or a function that we parameterize with a set of types or values.
+A good general FAQ, which explains the bits an parts of templates can be found [here](https://isocpp.org/wiki/faq/templates#template-specialization-piecemeal).
+An explanation to the question: `Why can’t I separate the definition of my templates class from its declaration and put it inside a .cpp file` can also be found there.

 ## Topics to dive in deeper in the future
 Here is a list of topics I would investigate a bit more in detail: